No one recruited Dylann Roof. His foray into violent white nationalism arose from a single internet search engine query.

 "I was unable to understand what the big deal was," Burke quoted Roof in court, her voice nearly monotone as she read from the journal.
 "This prompted me to type the words 'black on white crime' into Google, and I was never the same since."

-Neither would Roof's country be the same after he carried the plan inspired by that Google search.
+Neither would Roof's country be the same after he carried out the plan inspired by that Google search.
 The killings prompted a national debate about racism and violence.
 In part as a reaction to the shooting, the Confederate battle flag atop the South Carolina statehouse — after years of slow-moving debate — would finally be permanently lowered.

 All because Roof had put the thoughts recorded in his handwritten journal into action.
 The small, brown leather-bound notebook contained Roof's bill of particulars against African-Americans — among them misleading and cherry-picked statistics he'd found online about an out-of-control epidemic of whites murdered and raped by blacks — and what he conceived of as the best response: violence and state-sanctioned subjugation of blacks.